The Journey so far

 This training led me to complete a four year BSc Honours degree in Acupuncture and Chinese medicine at the International College of Oriental Medicine (ICOM).
 I qualified and became a member of the British Acupuncture Council (BAcC) in 2010.

 I see myself as a compassionate practitioner, with diverse treatment skills.
 I have developed my own unique style, often combining the benefits of acupuncture, aromatherapy, essential oil energetics, and specialist massage in a single treatment, dependant on the treatment aim.
 As well as treating all general health issues, I commonly treat patients with stress-related issues, emotional problems and musculo-skeletal problems.
-I also work alot with patients that are have fertility and pregnancy related imbalances.
+I also work with patients that are have fertility and pregnancy related imbalances.
 I have attended post-graduate courses on the use of acupuncture in sports injuries, pregnancy and infertility, and gained certification in Chi Nei Tsang massage and Tui Na techniques.

 It is my belief that we should take active and positive measures to ensure our own health.
-I am wholeheartedly committed to the health and well-being of my patients.
+I am wholeheartedly committed to the health and well-being of others.
 I believe in empowering the individual by encouraging self-help.
 I enjoy sharing what I have learnt.
 Treatments are patient-centred, with a highly personalised treatment strategy, using varied and specialist techniques.

 "I look forward to meeting you"